Essentials for Starting Your Sole Proprietorship

 What Are the Disadvantages of a Sole Proprietorship?

-A sole proprietorship might seem less professional than a corporation and as such might have difficulty getting contracts, bank loans, or even sub-contracts.
+A sole proprietorship might seem less credible or professional than a corporation and as such might have difficulty getting contracts, bank loans, or even sub-contracts.

 All profits from an unincorporated business are added to your personal income, which in turn raises your tax rates.
 There is no flexibility as to when you can declare profits.
 They are taxed in the year in which they are earned.

 An unincorporated business does not benefit from the small business capital gains exemption, which means that if you sell your business you would have to report the sale price (less expenses) on your personal tax return as a capital gain.
-Conversely, a business owner who sells a corporation that qualifies as a small business is exempt from capital gains of approximately $400,000.
+Conversely, a business owner who sells a corporation that qualifies as a small business is exempt from capital gains which is approximately $1,000,000 in 2024.

 Starting a business in Canada is remarkably easy.
 You mostly need to have a marketable product or service and be aware of certain obligations.
 Often it makes sense to start your business as a sole proprietorship after which you can transition to a corporation if it make sense.
 Once you are armed with this knowledge, you can go ahead and start your business!